 Now, tick ‘defer delivery by a number of minutes’ in the ‘actions’ section and then edit the ‘rule description‘ by choosing the number of minutes.

 Click the ‘finish’ button and review any exceptions.

 Tip 3 – Disable auto-complete

 Make sure you are sending to the right ‘John’ and disable Outlook’s auto-complete.
 This feature has caused much grief for many a person.
 However, it is quite handy to have, and you may decide not to use this if you use the previous tips.
 Alternatively, you can use Outlook contacts to reduce the burden without the benefits of auto-complete.

 Click on the ‘File’ menu and then ‘options’.

 These tips will make it is easy to avoid sending emails to the wrong person!
-As you can see Outlooks recall feature will not always be there to help you when you are in need.
+Unfortunately, as you can see, Outlook’s recall feature will not always be there to help you.

 About the Authors